 Dogs are natural-born predators.
 They like to run, hunt, chase after wildlife, and get dirty.

-While rummaging through a pile of leaves may sound like the perfect afternoon activity for a pup, it can also be a source for ticks.
+While rummaging through a pile of leaves may sound like the perfect afternoon activity for a pup, it can also be a source of ticks.

 Attracting ticks can be as simple as a quick walk through a park.
 But harmful parasites shouldn’t discourage you from exercising your pet.